Official State of Rhode Island website

 Adults and adolescents who will be around infants should be vaccinated with a single dose of Tdap.
 This could include parents, siblings, grandparents, babysitters, and other childcare providers.
 Tdap protects against pertussis, among other diseases.
 Infants are too young to be fully immunized against pertussis, but you can reduce an infant's exposure to the illness by only letting them come into contact with people who are vaccinated.
 This practice is called cocooning.

-• Asthenis Public Health Hub: This clinic provides a wide range of vaccinations for both children and adults.
-Visit to ensure you and your family are up to date on essential immunizations.
+• Asthenis Public Health Hub: Offers a range of vaccinations for children and adults.

-• Vaccinate Before You Graduate: A program to help keep middle and high school students current on their vaccinations.
-Ensure your student is protected before the school year begins!
+• Vaccinate Before You Graduate: A program designed to ensure middle and high school students are up-to-date on their vaccines.

 What We Are Doing